Nothing is ever enough, have you noticed that?

 No matter how hard I work, I will never reach the point where I can think ‘this…now this is what I’m talking about.
 This is enough.’

-There is nothing here that will satisfy us fully.
-We work and struggle and work some more, but no pay-off is every going to be large enough.
+There is nothing in this world that will satisfy us fully.
+We work and struggle and work some more, but no pay-off is ever going to be large enough.

-The distant admiration of people we don’t even know?
+The distant admiration of people we don’t know?

-If it were enough, we’d have no reason to look further.
-If we could fulfill all of our desires here, what need would we have to look to God?
+If we had enough here, we’d have no reason to look further.
+If we could fulfill all of our desires on earth, what need would we have to look to God?